This post may contain affiliate links. Please read my disclosure policy for more details.

 WHAT ARE BISCOTTI?

-STORAGE: they last up to 2 weeks if stored in an airtight container (metal tins are the best!)
+They last up to 2 weeks if stored in an airtight container (this type of metal tins are the best!).

 If you make this recipe for almond biscotti, let me know!
 Leave a comment, rate it or tag a photo #theclevermeal on Instagram.
 I would love to hear from you!